-In \cref{tab:ablation_dataset}, we compare \ours post-trained on the scene-centric COCO dataset versus the object-centric ImageNet dataset.
-Results are comparable, with COCO slightly outperforming ImageNet.
-This indicates that our method does not depend on human-curated, object-centric data and performs better with scene-centric data, which is easier to collect at scale.
+\parag{Post-training data: scene-centric vs object-centric (\cref{tab:ablation_dataset}).} We compare \ours post-trained on scene-centric COCO vs. object-centric ImageNet.
+Results are comparable, COCO slightly outperforms ImageNet.
+This indicates that our method does not depend on human-curated, object-centric data and performs better on scene-centric data, easier to collect at scale.